andzhi4/oramask/README.md

 ```

 ## Examples
-Here are a few examples of how to use the AWS Profile Manager:
+Here are a few examples of how to use the oramask:

 Show all available profiles:
 ```python